Mondo TV

-Mondo TV is an Italian production and television distribution company.
+Mondo TV S.p.A. is an Italian production and television distribution company.
 Founded by Orlando Corradi in 1985 and based in Rome, Mondo TV is a public company, quoted on the STAR segment of the Italian main stock exchange, Borsa Italiana.

 It distributes and produces, on its own or in co-production with international networks, cartoon series and feature films for television and theatrical release.
 Mondo TV also operates in other related sectors such as music and audiovisual distribution, exploitation, media, publishing and merchandising, and is one of the few branches of Italian audiovisual production companies or groups active in markets outside Italy.

 In April 2023, Squirrel Media acquired Mondo TV Studios.

 In June 2024, Mondo TV was fined by the United States Department of the Treasury for "apparent violations" regarding that Mondo TV still continues to outsource their work to North Korea after the EU imposed sanctions on the country in 2013.
 As a result, the company has agreed to a settlement and to pay the fine.